andycann44/aim2build-app/README.md

 **`curl: (56) The requested URL returned error: 404`**

 Rebrickable periodically moves the CSV export into date-stamped directories.
-The refresh script now tries to auto-detect the newest directory before downloading, and if the download still fails it prints a reminder about refreshing the base URL.
-The script also inserts a horizontal divider plus a blank line and echoes the exact URL and curl exit status so you can see which download broke before re-running the detector.
+The refresh script now tries to auto-detect the newest directory before downloading, and if a manual `REBRICKABLE_EXPORT_BASE` override fails it automatically falls back to the detected directory and retries the download once.
+Any failure still emits a horizontal divider, the attempted URL, and the curl exit status so you can see which download broke before re-running the detector.
 Resolve the issue by letting the script re-detect (`unset REBRICKABLE_EXPORT_BASE`) or by exporting the value that the helper prints:

 ```bash
 export REBRICKABLE_EXPORT_BASE=$(python3 catalog_import/discover_rebrickable_export_base.py)